This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Do not punish your child with hitting, spanking, or yelling.
 Never shake your child.
 Tell your child "no." Give your child short and simple rules.
-Put your child in time-out for 1 to 2 minutes in his crib or playpen.
-You can distract your child with a new activity when he behaves badly.
-You can also show him a new toy to play with.
-Make sure everyone who cares for your child disciplines him the same way.
+Put your child in time-out for 1 to 2 minutes in his or her crib or playpen.
+You can distract your child with a new activity when he or she behaves badly.
+Make sure everyone who cares for your child disciplines him or her the same way.

 - Reward your child for good behavior.
 This will encourage your child to behave well.

 - Read to your child.
-This will comfort your child and help his brain develop.
+This will comfort your child and help his or her brain develop.
 Point to pictures as you read.
 This will help your child make connections between pictures and words.
 Have other family members or caregivers read to your child.

 - Play with your child.
 This will help your child develop social skills, motor skills, and speech.

 - Take your child to play groups or activities.
 Let your child play with other children.
-This will help him grow and develop.
+This will help him or her grow and develop.

 - Respect your child's fear of strangers.
 It is normal for your child to be afraid of strangers at this age.
-Do not force your child to talk or play with people he does not know.
+Do not force your child to talk or play with people he or she does not know.

 What you need to know about your child's next well child visit:

-Your child's healthcare provider will tell you when to bring him in again.
+Your child's healthcare provider will tell you when to bring him or her in again.
 The next well child visit is usually at 18 months.
-Contact your child's healthcare provider if you have questions or concerns about his health or care before the next visit.
-Your child may get the following vaccines at his next visit: hepatitis B, hepatitis A, DTaP, and polio.
-He may need catch-up doses of the hepatitis B, HiB, pneumococcal, chickenpox, and MMR vaccine.
+Contact your child's healthcare provider if you have questions or concerns about your child's health or care before the next visit.
+Your child may get the following vaccines at his or her next visit: hepatitis B, hepatitis A, DTaP, and polio.
+He or she may need catch-up doses of the hepatitis B, HiB, pneumococcal, chickenpox, and MMR vaccine.
 Remember to take your child in for a yearly flu vaccine.